RouterRoidz/WiiU-SWKBD-scripts/README.md

 ### Q: I get an error message (no freeze) on the browser when trying to run any of the exploits!

 A: The replaced `mvplayer.rpl` file was reverted back to the system default.
-Replace the file via FTP and try again
+Replace the file via FTP and try again.

+Something you can try: Once you replace the file, turn off and unplug the console for a few seconds, then plug it back in.

 ### Q: What does this work on?